Format Specific Joke

 - The Ultra Fast Pony episode "Shameless Self Reference" has a running gag of dialogue awkwardly referencing the series creator Wacarb's other works.
 Each time, an annotation pops up with a link to the object of the reference.
 Without these annotations, the joke makes a lot less sense.

 - According to the DVD Commentary of The Powerpuff Girls Movie, when the Professor first creates the girls and stares right up at the screen, this was supposed to make the audience see his face the way the tiny girls did — huge and staring at them.

 - On an episode of Chowder they made a joke about the Cartoon Network channel bug in the corner of the screen.
 On DVD the channel bug just appears and disappears when the joke comes up.

 - Looney Tunes uses Is There a Doctor in the House? on more than one occasion, which makes no sense to TV or DVD viewers watching at home.

 - They also use the "hair in the aperture" bit, where the projectionist's hand comes in to remove it.

-- On at least one occasion, Family Guy has built a gag around a promo running at the bottom of the screen.
+- On at least one occasion, the show has built a gag around a promo running at the bottom of the screen.
 The joke stumbles a bit on DVD, or when viewed on TV in a country which doesn't have on-screen promos.

 - In The Cleveland Show, Cleveland Jr. gets into a rap battle with Kenny West.
 At one point, Jr. flips Kenny off, singing "On the DVD, this isn't pixelated."